 - 2 refrigerated pie crusts

-- Preheat the oven to 400°F and line a 10" pie plate with the pie crusts.
+- Preheat the oven to 400°F and line two 10" pie plates with the pie crusts.
 Crimp the edges.

 - Whisk the eggs and the sugars together with a mixer for 1 minute, until it's light and frothy.
 Add the pumpkin, cinnamon, cardamom, nutmeg and salt, and continue mixing for one more minute.
 Add the milk and mix it until it's *just* incorporated, about 30 seconds.
-Pour the mixture into the prepared pie plate.
+Pour the mixture equally into each of the prepared pie plates.

-- Bake the pie for 10 minutes at 400°F, then reduce the heat to 325°F and continue baking it for 1 hour (or until the middle is set and just a tiny bit jiggly).
+- Bake the pies for 10 minutes at 400°F, then reduce the heat to 325°F and continue baking them for 1 hour (or until the middles are set and just a tiny bit jiggly).

 - Remove the pies from the oven and garnish the outsides with pecan halves.